capital-american/Capital-American-Shaman/src/pages/blog/cbd-prerolls.md

 templateKey: blog-post
 title: CBD Prerolls
 date: 2021-03-08T19:53:51.405Z
-description: Interested in information CBD Prerolls and want to know where to purchase in Austin Texas?
+description: Interested in CBD Prerolls in Austin, Texas?
+Capital American Shaman is one of the best shops to purchase CBD Prerolls & Flower from in town.
 featuredpost: true
 featuredimage: /img/pre-rolls2-.jpg
 tags: